bWENTURA/jazz_questionnaire/README.md

 ## Description

 The idea of application is to measure the probability that the person who complete the quiz could be a jazzman.
-This is my first personal project with use of React.js:
+This is my first personal project with use of React.js.
+I was responsible for all parts of application, including:
 - concept of project
 - layout and style of page
 - logic of application